Dental Bridges Portland, OR

-A bridge is a fixed prosthetic that can be used in the case of partial tooth loss.
-It is exactly as the name suggests – a bridge that replaces lost teeth in between your remaining strong ones.
-This is an important point to make, because in order to qualify for a dental bridge, you must have remaining teeth that are strong enough to support it.
-If you do, these teeth will have crowns placed on them so they can serve as anchors to hold up a gum-colored base that your new tooth or teeth will be secured to.
+A bridge is a fixed prosthetic that can be an effective solution in cases of partial tooth loss.
+It is exactly as the name suggests, a bridge that replaces lost teeth between your remaining strong ones.
+However, in order to qualify for a dental bridge, you must have remaining teeth that are strong enough to support it.
+If you do, we will place dental crowns on those teeth these teeth so they can serve as anchors to hold up a gum-colored base that we can use to secure the bridge.
 Essentially, your remaining teeth provide the support necessary for ensuring your new tooth or teeth stay in place.

 Why should I get a dental bridge?

-There are several reasons to get a dental bridge, including restoring the appearance of your smile, giving you the ability to eat and speak normally, preserving the shape and structure of your face, and preventing pressure and wear on your remaining teeth.
+There are several reasons to get a dental bridge, including restoring the appearance of your smile; giving you the ability to eat and speak normally; preserving the shape and structure of your face; and preventing pressure and wear on your remaining teeth.

 How does a dental bridge compare to standard dentures?

-When you visit our 97210 dental office, we can discuss what the differences will be like from the perspective of the treatment and process.
+When you visit our dental office, we can discuss what the differences will be like from the perspective of the treatment and process.
 Generally speaking, the most significant difference between a dental bridge and dentures is that dentures are removable.
 Since they need to come out nightly, you will not have a full set of teeth 24/7.
-Simultaneously, anything removable runs the risk of becoming loose or even falling out when you do not want it to.
-For this reason, many of our Portland, OR patients are uncomfortable wearing dentures and prefer a more secure solution.
-If you are wearing dentures currently and have found that you have difficulty eating your favorite foods, laughing loudly, or playing sports when wearing them, you should consider this alternative.
+Simultaneously, anything removable runs the risk of becoming loose or even falling out at inconvenient times.
+For this reason, patients may be uncomfortable wearing dentures and prefer a more secure solution.
+If you are wearing dentures currently and find that you have difficulty eating your favorite foods, laughing loudly, or playing sports when wearing them, consider this alternative.

-Check out what others are saying about our dental bridge services on Yelp: Dental Bridges Portland.
+Check out what others are saying about our dental bridge services on Yelp: Dental Bridges Portland

-Will my denture bridge look natural?
+Will my dental bridge look natural?

 How long does a dental bridge last?